Crosscap slides and the level 2 mapping class group of a nonorientable surface: Introduction

 \section{Introduction}

-It is well known that the mapping class group $\M(S)$ of a closed orientable surface $S$ is generated by Dehn twists.
+It is well known that the mapping class group $\M(S)$ of a compact orientable surface $S$ is generated by Dehn twists.
 This result was originally proved by Dehn \cite{Dehn} and rediscovered by Lickorish \cite{Lick0}.
-On a closed nonorientable surface $N$, however, there are elements of the mapping class group $\M(N)$ which cannot be expressed as a product of Dehn twists.
+On a compact nonorientable surface $N$, however, there are elements of the mapping class group $\M(N)$ which cannot be expressed as a product of Dehn twists.
 The first example of such element is the crosscap slide, also called Y-homeomorphism, introduced by Lickorish \cite{Lick1}.
-He proved \cite{Lick1,Lick2} that the twist subgroup $\T(N)$, generated by Dehn twists about all two-sided simple closed curves, has index 2 in $\M(N)$, and that $\M(N)$ is generated by Dehn twists and one crosscap slide.
+He proved \cite{Lick1,Lick2} that if $N$ is a closed nonorientable surface of genus at least 2, then the twist subgroup $\T(N)$, generated by Dehn twists about all two-sided simple closed curves, has index 2 in $\M(N)$, and that $\M(N)$ is generated by Dehn twists and one crosscap slide.
 Later, Chillingworth \cite{Chill} found finite generating sets for $\M(N)$ and $\T(N)$.
 Korkmaz \cite{KorkHom,Kork} and Stukow \cite{Stu2,Stu3} extended Chillingworth's results to surfaces with punctures and boundary and also computed the abelianizations of $\M(N)$ and $\T(N)$.

 In this paper we consider the subgroup $\Y(N)$ of $\M(N)$ generated by all crosscap slides.
 Our main result is Theorem \ref{main}, which asserts that for a closed nonorientable surface $N$ of genus $g\ge 2$, $\Y(N)$ is equal to the level 2 subgroup $\Gamma_2(N)$ of $\M(N)$ consisting of those mapping classes which act trivially on $H_1(N;\Z_2)$.
 In particular $\Y(N)$ is a subgroup of finite index.
 We also prove that $\Y(N)$ is generated by involutions (Theorem \ref{invol}).